Childcraft

-Childcraft is a multi-volume illustrated anthology for children, which originated in 1934.
+Childcraft, also known as Childcraft – The How and Why Library, is a multi-volume illustrated anthology for children, which originated in 1934.

 Origin and description

 The Childcraft series was originally created in 1934 by W. F. Quarrie & Company, then publishers of the World Book encyclopedia.
 The series' title was Childcraft – The How and Why Library.

 Childcraft was created as a sort of encyclopedia for young children.
 With simple texts and illustrations, the volumes were designed to make learning fun.
 Each volume addressed different subjects, including literature — such as short stories and poetry, including fairy tales and nursery rhymes — as well as mathematics and the sciences.

 Starting out as seven volumes in the late 1930s, the series was re-issued in a new edition every few years, sometimes incorporating new volumes and re-arranging existing ones.
 It grew to 15 volumes in the 1950s, and remained there, though further changes were made in later editions.
+An Italian translation, published by Field Educational Italia between 1964 and the late 1970s, was called I Quindici, I Libri del Come e del Perché ("The Fifteen, The Books of How and Why"); "Fifteen" referred to the 15 volumes comprising the English edition of Childcraft – The How and Why Library at the time.

 The Childcraft set also added a separate, optional, special annual volume each year, starting in 1965.
 Some of these were later incorporated as regular volumes.

 In addition, by the 1980s the series had broadened its reach to a dozen foreign language editions, with editions shipped to over 50 countries around the world.

 Contents

-The 15 volumes of Childcraft, published by World Book, Inc., currently consist of: